Flourless Chocolate Pumpkin Roll Cake

 For the chocolate sponge cake:

-- Using an electric mixer, beat the egg yolks and granulated sugar on high speed until thick and pale yellow.
+- Divided the 8 large eggs and set aside the whites.
+Using an electric mixer, beat the egg yolks and 2/3 cup granulated sugar on high speed until thick and pale yellow.

-- Add 2 Tbsp cocoa powder, salt, coffee and vanilla, and beat in.
+- Add 2 Tablespoons cocoa powder, 1/8 teaspoon salt, 2 Tablespoons chilled brewed coffee, and 1 teaspoon vanilla extract, and beat in.

 - With clean beaters and a large clean bowl beat the egg whites to form stiff peaks.